onap/dcaegen2/docs/sections/services/prh/delivery.rst

 Delivery
 ========

-**PRH** is delivered as a docker container and published in ONAP Nexus repository in the following image naming convention.
+**PRH** is delivered as a docker container.
+It is published in ONAP Nexus repository.

 Full image name is `onap/org.onap.dcaegen2.services.prh.prh-app-server`.